AfuLD/p2p-copy/docs/troubleshooting.md

 - Test locally with `--no-tls` and on user-space ports.
 - If using a relay service check the system logs (systemd status).
-- If issues persist, review code in [Module Layout](./layout.md) or report on GitHub.
+- If issues persist, review code or report on GitHub.

 For security-related troubleshooting, see [Security](./security.md).
 For features, see [Features](./features.md).